 Share your learnings

 We’re really keen to know what’s working well, what hasn’t worked well and what you’d do differently throughout the life of your campaign.
 All of that information is invaluable and will help strengthen and improve the campaigns of your fellow Climate Action groups.
-Your feedback and insight will also help shape the development of the campaign and inform its next steps – so please keep up the dialogue on Slack.
+Your feedback and insight will also help shape the development of the campaign and inform its next steps.

 Together we can boost the impact of every local win.
 We can look to each other for inspiration.
 We can find strength in numbers to push for big national change.